 My practice has limitations:

 While I would love to be able to help everyone, unfortunately, I cannot due to my practice's limitations.

 My practice cannot assist those suffering with:

-- active or recent addictions and/or substance abuse or dependence (There are therapist that specialize in this matter - they usually have a SAP or CAP credential behind their name or someone who specializes in that area of treatment)
+- active or recent addictions and/or substance abuse or dependence (There are therapist that specialize in this matter - they usually have a SAP or CAP credential behind their name.)

 - active domestic violence (Couples who's relationship contains domestic violence should never be seen for couple's counseling - research shows that it is counterindicated and that individual therapy is needed to teach coping prior to couple's therapy.)